dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   };
   ```

 * In order to implement off-screen rendering I initially found [this blog post](https://lencerf.github.io/post/2019-09-21-save-the-opengl-rendering-to-image-file/) which worked fine but I felt like the rendering could be done faster which led me to a [few posts](https://stackoverflow.com/a/25127895) from Stack Overflow that said to use [PBOs (pixel buffer objects)](https://www.khronos.org/opengl/wiki/Pixel_Buffer_Object), which allow for [asynchronous readback](https://www.songho.ca/opengl/gl_pbo.html#pack), which means rendering to system memory later rather than as soon as possible in the hopes of it being faster.
-Unfortunately, I found PBOs to not make any difference in performance, which led me to discover FBOs (framebuffer objects) which are essentially a non-default [framebuffer](https://www.khronos.org/opengl/wiki/Framebuffer) (unlike the FRONT and BACK buffers which are) that allows you to do proper off-screen rendering to a memory buffer instead of the default screen buffers[<sup>[1]</sup>](https://stackoverflow.com/a/12159293) (OpenGL forces a window to be loaded on-screen, but with FBOs it will be black and you can just hide the screen (but don't minimize!), Vulkan is designed to support off-screen rendering better than OpenGL[<sup>[2]</sup>](https://stackoverflow.com/a/14324292) but is more verbose[<sup>[5]</sup>](https://developer.nvidia.com/transitioning-opengl-vulkan) and thus harder to learn (maybe in the future...)).
-FBOs are optimized for data to be read back to the CPU, while the default buffers are made to stay on the GPU and display pixels on-screen[<sup>[2]</sup>](https://stackoverflow.com/a/14324292).
+Unfortunately, I found PBOs to not make any difference in performance, which led me to discover FBOs (framebuffer objects) which are essentially a non-default [framebuffer](https://www.khronos.org/opengl/wiki/Framebuffer) (unlike the FRONT and BACK buffers which are) that allows you to do proper off-screen rendering to a memory buffer instead of the default screen buffers[^9] (OpenGL forces a window to be loaded on-screen, but with FBOs it will be black and you can just hide the screen (but don't minimize!), Vulkan is designed to support off-screen rendering better than OpenGL[^10] but is more verbose[^13] and thus harder to learn (maybe in the future...)).
+FBOs are optimized for data to be read back to the CPU, while the default buffers are made to stay on the GPU and display pixels on-screen.[^10]

   <img src="https://github.com/dhanushka2001/LearnOpenGL/blob/main/images/opengl5.3.png" width=80%>

 * Learning about FBOs naturally led me to learn about [RBOs (renderbuffer objects)](https://www.khronos.org/opengl/wiki/Renderbuffer_Object) which are specifically used by FBOs as a render target.
-Textures can alternatively be used if you want to re-use the pixels on-screen (e.g. a naive "security camera" in a game)[<sup>[1]</sup>](https://stackoverflow.com/a/12159293) or [sample the pixels for post-processing](https://www.songho.ca/opengl/gl_pbo.html#pack), however since we just want to read-back the pixels and render off-screen, RBOs are the logical choice.
+Textures can alternatively be used if you want to re-use the pixels on-screen (e.g. a naive "security camera" in a game)[^9] or sample the pixels for post-processing,[^18] however since we just want to read-back the pixels and render off-screen, RBOs are the logical choice.
 * I have decided to keep the code with the PBO as even though it doesn't make any performative difference and just adds more lines of code, I may need them in the future.
 I ended up using 2 PBOs, while one has pixel data from the FBO written into it, the other is being mapped for reading.
-This has no performative benefit to just reading and writing to system memory from the FBO directly on every cycle since on every cycle I am still invoking ``glReadPixels`` which stalls the pipeline "because it has to safely map the data from the read buffer to the PBO and to a block of memory in main RAM", and I am mapping the other PBO which also stalls the pipeline until the pixel data has been converted to a png and saved to system memory[<sup>[1]</sup>](https://stackoverflow.com/a/12159293).
+This has no performative benefit to just reading and writing to system memory from the FBO directly on every cycle since on every cycle I am still invoking ``glReadPixels`` which stalls the pipeline "because it has to safely map the data from the read buffer to the PBO and to a block of memory in main RAM", and I am mapping the other PBO which also stalls the pipeline until the pixel data has been converted to a png and saved to system memory.[^9]
 * I have tried to implement multiple PBOs to delay the writing to system memory step till every n<sup>th</sup> cycle, however, it doesn't seem to work properly.
 For some reason after every every n<sup>th</sup> cycle the rendered frames jump ahead, seemingly skipping multiple frames, is mapping the data not stalling the pipeline?
 * Implemented [off-screen MSAA](https://learnopengl.com/Advanced-OpenGL/Anti-Aliasing) (multisample anti-aliasing) which is an advanced topic but I skipped ahead.
 Needed to use 2 FBOs now since MSAA requires one to be multisample storage and the other to be a normal FBO to downsample the result to a single-sample image using glBlitFramebuffer(), as we cannot directly use the result from MSAA FBO (see: https://www.songho.ca/opengl/gl_fbo.html#msaa).
 Also required creating a depthbuffer alongside the colorbuffer for the MSAA FBO.